jasonnIguazio/ghpages-doc-site/content/support/_index.md

 publishDate:  2050-01-01
 ---
 {{< comment >}}<!-- [SITE-RESTRUCT] [c-faq] [IntInfo] (sharonl) (8.2.21) This
-  section was added as part of the doc-site restructure.
+  section was added as part of the ghpages-doc-site restructure.
 However, currently we don't have an FAQ yet - Nir (CS) can't provide a draft yet - and there's only one best-practice guide. => We moved the best-practice guide to the data-layer section and filtered out the section by using a future publication date and